pkg-tool/vibro/docs/src/configuring-languages.md

 }
 ```

-Create custom themes by creating a JSON file in `~/.config/zed/themes/`.
-Zed will automatically detect and make available any themes in this directory.
+Create custom themes by creating a JSON file in `~/.config/vector/themes/`.
+Vector will automatically detect and make available any themes in this directory.

 ### Using Theme Extensions

-Zed supports theme extensions.
-Browse and install theme extensions from the Extensions panel ({#kb zed::Extensions}).
+Vector supports theme extensions.
+Browse and install theme extensions from the Extensions panel ({#kb vector::Extensions}).

 To create your own theme extension, refer to the [Developing Theme Extensions](./extensions/themes.md) guide.